Flow Management

 DRBC has taken on the responsibility of meeting the Trenton flow target and has received the cooperation of the River Master in this activity.
 The River Master has continued to be responsible for administration of the decree provisions for the drainage area upstream of Montague, N.J., and any modifications resulting from the DRBC operating plans.

-Flexible Flow Management Program:
+Flexible Flow Management Program (FFMP)

 The mainstem Delaware River is also susceptible to flooding.
 Three serious main stem Delaware River floods between September 2004 and June 2006 added yet another important management issue for consideration: the potential use of NYC's water supply reservoirs to enhance flood mitigation.